naure/zk/README.md

 ## Demo with Sudokus

+A demonstration with the obligatory Sudoku interactive proof.

+### The underlying interactive protocol

 1. Find a secret Sudoku grid.

-2. Generate many encrypted versions of the grid.
+2. Prover generates many encrypted versions of the grid, and keeps them hidden.

+3. Verifier picks a row, file or block to reveal from each grid, and checks that they do contain the numbers from 1 to 9.

+See `ZK Sudoku.pdf` that can printed on paper to try it out.

+### Make it non-interactive

 3. Commit to the encrypted values.